Social Security and Trends in Wealth Inequality

 Date Written: February 29, 2020

 Recent influential work finds large increases in inequality in the U.S. based on measures of wealth concentration that notably exclude the value of social insurance programs.
-This paper revisits this conclusion by incorporating Social Security retirement benefits into measures of wealth inequality.
-We find that top wealth shares have not increased in the last three decades when Social Security is properly accounted for.
-This finding is robust to assumptions about how taxes and benefits may change in response to system financing concerns.
-When discounted at the risk-free rate, real Social Security wealth increased substantially from $4.9 trillion in 1989 to $52.6 trillion in 2019.
-When we adjust the discount rate for long-run macroeconomic risk, this increase remains sizable, growing from over $4.0 trillion in 1989 to $41.2 trillion in 2019.
-Consequently, by 2019, Social Security wealth represents 59% of the wealth of the bottom 90% of the wealth distribution.
+This paper shows that top wealth shares have not changed much over the last three decades when Social Security is properly accounted for.
+This is because Social Security wealth increased substantially from $7 trillion in 1989 to $39 trillion in 2019 and now represents 49% of the wealth of the bottom 90% of the wealth distribution.
 This finding is robust to potential changes to taxes and benefits in response to system financing concerns.

 Keywords: Social Security, Inequality, Top Wealth Shares